Time for another inflatable travel pillow!

 The entire pillow feels sturdy – I don’t see this pillow popping or leaking air anytime soon.

-- INFLATE IT WITHOUT BLOWING: Inflate in 30-60 seconds by repeatedly pressing the soft built-in inflation pump, and deflate within seconds by pushing the air release valve.
-No yucky mouth-blowing required with our innovate built-in inflation pump!
+- INFLATE WITHOUT BLOWING: Inflate in 30-60 seconds by repeatedly pressing built-in inflation pump.
+Press air release valve to deflate in seconds.

 Is the pillow easy to inflate and deflate?